Texas Porch

 That deep paper trail is exactly what you reach for when a rural tract, a family inheritance, or an easement won't resolve in a modern online search.
 An old description that reads as gibberish in a database often makes plain sense once you find the original recorded deed and the volume it lived in.

-Modern records search lives at anderson.tx.publicsearch.us, with the handwritten books indexed separately.
-Pulling the documents is the easy part; an online hit is not a title opinion, so once you've gathered the deeds, hand them to a title company or a Texas real-estate attorney to read the legal effect.
+Modern records search lives at anderson.tx.publicsearch.us, with the handwritten books indexed separately from the clerk's page.
+Pulling the documents is the easy part; reading their legal effect is the title company's job.
 The clerk's office is at 500 N. Church, Room 10, in Palestine, (903) 723-7402.